 (4) A determination made under subregulation (3) has effect in respect of each return period which commences after the date on which the direction is given.

-[Regulation 41 amended by No. 15 of 2010 s.
+[Regulation 41 amended by Act No. 15 of 2010 s.
 39.]

-42. Categories of members
+42. Actuarial determinations, requirements for

 (1) An actuarial determination required by regulation 41 must be made in relation to each member of a fund either separately or in accordance with this regulation.

 (2) An actuary may, if the actuary considers it reasonable to do so, divide the members into categories and make a determination in respect of a notional average member of each category.